 We can scan film formats from 35mm up to 8x10 with this system, or printed materials up to 17 X 22.

-OUR TARSIA 4 X 5 COPY SYSTEM We can scan items up to 40" by 60" in a single pass. (or, make several scans and stitch them together) This means we are able to scan panoramic prints, maps, large original artwork, etc.
+With our DTR cam (Digital Transitions Reprographic) copy system, we can scan items up to 40" by 60" or, make several scans and stitch them together.
+This means we are able to scan panoramic prints, maps, large original artwork, etc.

 Our 3 Epson Professional photo printers can make prints up to 24" wide by almost any length. (also notecards, 8.5 X 11, 11 X 14 and 17 X 22)